Case study

 • application and performance measurements

-• training of a responsible person in the role of Laser Safety Officer (LSO)
+• designation and training of a Laser Safety Officer (LSO)

 What this reference confirms